Theodoros Zagorakis: AEK Athens

-Zagorakis was disappointed with Leicester manager Martin O'Neill's reluctance to use him regularly and decided to return to Greece in 2000.
-He moved to AEK Athens, and played alongside fellow countrymen such as Michalis Kapsis, Vasilios Lakis, Demis Nikolaidis and Vasilios Tsiartas.
+Zagorakis was disappointed with Leicester manager Martin O'Neill's reluctance to use him regularly.
+Thus, he decided to return to Greece and on 3 July 2000 he signed for AEK Athens.
+There, he played alongside fellow countrymen such as Michalis Kapsis, Vasilios Lakis, Demis Nikolaidis and Vasilios Tsiartas.
 He formed an excellent duo in midfield with both Akis Zikos and Kostas Katsouranis, helping with his game in the defensive part and also in the organization of the offense, where he also competed at times as a captain.
 A goal with AEK was against Inter Milan at Giuseppe Meazza with a great shot for the round of 16 of the UEFA Cup.
 With AEK, Zagorakis won the Greek Cup in 2002 against rivals Olympiacos.

-Zagorakis, during his last season in AEK, has accepted a reduced pay-off which is reported to be £220,000."He showed he genuinely has the club's best interests at heart and is free to take up any of the great offers from teams abroad," said a club statement.
+Zagorakis, during his last season in AEK, has accepted a reduced pay-off which is reported to be £220,000.
+"He showed he genuinely has the club's best interests at heart and is free to take up any of the great offers from teams abroad," said a club statement.

 In the summer of 2004, having the best moment of his career at the Euro in Portugal and with AEK in a difficult administrative situation, he left the team.

 Bologna

-On 14 July 2004, he left AEK Athens for Bologna, signing a two-year contract worth €1.5 million per year.
+On 14 July 2004, he signed for Bologna, signing a two-year contract worth €1.5 million per year.
 Zagorakis–who was voted player of the tournament in Portugal–was released by AEK Athens and joined Bologna on a Bosman free transfer.
 "Zagorakis is our Greek Baggio", Bologna owner Giuseppe Gazzoni Frascara told the newspaper.

 In 2004–05, Zagorakis was a regular feature in the squad, but the team found itself relegated to Serie B after a play-out series against Parma.
 In the following summer, he was released from the team as they couldn't afford his payroll under the new conditions.